-Paintings with bright colors: A good example of on our site is a faerie sitting on a log in a forest.
+A good example of on our site is a faerie sitting on a log in a forest.
 The background sky was a very light shade of color so the natural wood texture coincidentally looked like clouds.
-Again, you want the wood to show up so if you have too many darks, you won't be able to take advantage of this as intended.
+Again, you want the wood to show up so if you have too many dark colors, you won’t be able to take advantage of this as intended.

 The bottom line is any image can look good on wood but if you want your wood pattern to show up make sure you have images with a good balance of brights, mid-tones and darks.
 Artworks and photos that best take advantage of the underlying wood patterns will have lots of lighter colors.

 Now if this is not enough information for you how about simulating the entire wood print process.
 It is actually quite easy with a program like Photoshop.
 We will have to do a video tutorial later on this but for those somewhat versed in Photoshop or Photoshop Elements simply locate or even create a wooden like pattern, complete with a small amount of yellowish hue.
 Then drag the image you want to print on top.
 This should create a layer over your wood background.
 Set this image layer as “multiply” and it will make your lighter tones turn translucent so the wood pattern underneath shows.
 Use this to get a general idea because each wood panel will be a little different from each other.